-This nation’s love-hate relationship with queuing is nowhere more evident than in its capital: an overpopulated city which just got cheaper for the rest of the world to visit.
+This nation’s love-hate relationship with queuing is nowhere more evident than in its overpopulated capital.

 Driven to insanity

 We checked with the Guinness World Records, and no, the world’s longest ever traffic jam wasn’t that time on Christmas Eve when you could get out of the car and play cricket on the M25 while waiting to get onto the Dartford Crossing.
 The actual, 109-mile record occurred in France in 1980.